Updated 11/04/25

 If money grew on trees then we gardeners would live like kings.
 It doesn’t, unfortunately, but there are many brilliant ways to get the garden you want without shelling out huge sums, and taking cuttings is one of them.

 Taking cuttings from your current plants is a superb way to increase your garden stock for no cost at all.
-It’s a brilliant way to boost your garden plants, as well as pruning and neatening up your garden as you go.
+It’s a brilliant way to boost your garden plants.
+Additionally, pruning and neatening up your garden as you go.

 Before you start, make sure you know what type of plant you’re working with.